 In general, systemic therapy is initiated promptly when unresectable disease, either metastatic or locally advanced disease, is present.
 However, for asymptomatic patients with a limited disease burden and no poor prognostic features, close active surveillance may represent an alternative for those wanting to defer the initiation of therapy and its attendant toxicity until more compelling disease progression is documented .

 Systemic therapy of clear cell RCC — Immunotherapy (high-dose interleukin-2 [IL-2], nivolumab) and molecularly targeted therapy are the primary systemic modalities for the management of patients whose disease is not controlled by definitive locoregional therapy (table 2 and algorithm 2).
+The role of immunotherapy in the treatment of RCC and its integration with molecularly targeted therapy as discussed in this topic are consistent with guidelines from the Society for Immunotherapy of Cancer .

 •Immunotherapy with high-dose IL-2 is preferred for the initial therapy of advanced clear cell renal cell carcinoma.
 However, the use of high-dose IL-2 requires access to a center capable of managing the toxicity associated with this treatment regimen and should be limited to patients with a good Karnofsky performance status (KPS; ≥80 percent) (table 3) and intact organ function.
 IL-2 can induce durable long-term remissions in approximately 10 percent of patients.
 (See 'Immunotherapy' below and 'Molecularly targeted therapy' below.)